MAS.863/4.140/6.9020

 Project Overview

 This week's assignment focused on learning computer-aided design (CAD) principles and creating a parametric 3D model.
-The project involved designing a 3D Genji Ko representation of 6 difference incense sequences using 3D modeling software and documenting the entire design process.
+The project involved designing a 3D Genji Ko representation of 6 different incense sequences using 3D modeling software and documenting the entire design process.

 Historical Context: Genji Mon Pattern